 4. Visit Lake Como: historic villas and castles

-If during the summer months, the landscape of Lake Como comes alive and lively, during the off-season it presents the perfect atmosphere to relax and enjoy its attractions to the fullest.
+If during the summer months, the landscape of Lake Como comes alive and very busy, especially around its beaches.
+During the off-season, it presents the perfect atmosphere to relax and enjoy its attractions to the fullest.

 It is particularly the villas with their old-world charm that evoke beautiful scenery.